 If you have suffered a permanent serious impairment, you may be able to sue for damages.
 Numerous types of injuries including whiplash injuries or a headache could potentially result in a permanent serious impairment.
 Damages may be obtained for an individual who was injured in a motor vehicle accident that could include compensation for economic losses (loss of wages), loss of earning capacity, pain and suffering, psychological damage, loss of enjoyment of life, medical, hospital and other out-of-pocket expenses, future health care expenses, housekeeping/handyman expenses, and also for the loss of the care, guidance, and companionship of a family member.

-The firm of Feifel Broadbent Gualazzi was built with respect for our clients.
-We offer vast experience in a variety of types of motor vehicle accidents:
+The firm of Feifel Gualazzi was built with respect for our clients.
+We offer vast experience in a variety of types of accidents including: